 When enabled, a modem/LAN that receives a signal will wake up the system from soft off and green mode.
-You should connect the modem to the COM port.
-J. Power On By Alarm When enabled, this setting allows the system to turn back on at a designated time of the month.
+You should connect the modem to the COM port and turn on the resume event in green mode.

+I. Power On By Alarm

+When enabled, this setting allows the system to turn back on at a designated time of the month.
 User must designate date of month and time of day.
 This function is only available when using an ATX power supply and the Software Power-Off function to turn off the computer.
 See the Software Power-Off feature in Section 2-4 of this manual for instructions.

-3-6 PNP/PCI Configuration This section provides IRQ and DMA setting information.
-By choosing the PNP/PCI Configuration option from the CMOS Setup Utility menu (Figure 3-1), the screen below is displayed.
+3-6 PNP/PCI Configuration

+This section provides IRO and DMA setting information.
+By choosing the PNP/ PCI Configuration option from the CMOS Setup Utility menu (Figure 3-1), the screen below is displayed.
 This sample screen contains the manufacturer's default values for the mainboard.